Carl Bosch: Legacy

 The Haber–Bosch Process today consumes more than one percent of humanity's energy production and is responsible for feeding roughly one-third of its population.
 On average, one-half of the nitrogen in a human body comes from synthetically fixed sources, the product of a Haber–Bosch plant.
 Bosch was an ardent collector of insects, minerals, and gems.
 His collected meteorites and other mineral samples were loaned to Yale University, and eventually purchased by the Smithsonian.
 He was an amateur astronomer with a well-equipped private observatory.
 The asteroid 7414 Bosch was named in his honour.

 Carl Bosch along with Fritz Haber were voted the world's most influential chemical engineers of all time by members of the Institution of Chemical Engineers.

 The Haber–Bosch process, quite possibly the best-known chemical process in the world, which captures nitrogen from the air and converts it to ammonia, has its hand in the process of the Green Revolution that has been feeding the increasing population of the world.

-Bosch also won numerous awards including an honorary doctorate from Hochschule Karlsruhe (1918), the Liebig Memorial Medal of the Association of German Chemists along with the Bunsen Medal of the German Bunsen Society, the Siemens Ring, and the Golden Grashof Memorial medal of the VDI.
+Bosch also won numerous awards including an honorary doctorate from Technische Hochschule Karlsruhe (1918), the Liebig Memorial Medal of the Association of German Chemists along with the Bunsen Medal of the German Bunsen Society, the Siemens Ring, and the Golden Grashof Memorial medal of the VDI.
 In 1931 he was awarded the Nobel Prize for Chemistry for the contribution to the invention of chemical high pressure methods.
 He also received the Exner medal from the Austrian Trade Association and the Carl Lueg Memorial Medal.
 Bosch also enjoyed his membership of various German and foreign scientific academics, and his chairmanship of the Kaiser Wilhelm Society of which he became the President in 1937.